-The contribution schedules presented in this prospectus were prepared in collaboration with the external actuary of the plans.
+The contribution schedules presented in this prospectus were prepared in collaboration with the external actuary of the Plans.

-The issues addressed in "How Taxes Affect your Plan" on page 12 and other legal issues concerning the plans have been reviewed by Lavery, de Billy, LLP
+The issues addressed in "How Taxes Affect your Plan" on page 17 and other legal issues concerning the plans have been reviewed by Lavery, de Billy, LLP

-The Plan's financial statements were audited by Deloitte, LLP.
+The financial statements of the plans were audited by Deloitte, LLP.

-The personnel associated with these experts hold an interest of less than 1% in the plans and no stake in Kaleido Growth Inc.
+The personnel associated with these experts hold an interest of less than 1% in the Plans and no stake in Kaleido Growth Inc.

-Deloitte LLP is independent from the Plan and Kaleido Growth Inc., in accordance with Quebec's Code of Ethics of Chartered Professional Accountants.
+Deloitte LLP is independent from the Plan and Kaleido Growth Inc., in accordance with Quebec's Code of Ethics of Chartered Professional Accountants